apache/druid/docs/querying/using-caching.md

 druid.broker.cache.useCache=true
 druid.broker.cache.populateCache=true
 ```
-To control **whole-query caching** on the Broker, set the`useResultLevelCache` and `populateResultLevelCache` runtime properties.
-For example, to set the Broker to both use and populate the whole-query cache for queries:
+To control **whole-query caching** on the Broker, set the `useResultLevelCache` and `populateResultLevelCache` runtime properties.
+For example, to set the Broker to use and populate the whole-query cache for queries:
 ```
 druid.broker.cache.useResultLevelCache=true
 druid.broker.cache.populateResultLevelCache=true